-- The EC601 or EC602 Power Supply Unit (PSU) a combined mains consumer unit and 12V controller located in the wardrobe. - The EC620 Control Panel (CP) a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information.
-This panel uses simple straightforward controls and reliable data communication to the PSU. - The PX300 Intelligent Battery charger 300W.
+- The EC601, EC602 Power Supply Unit (PSU) - a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The EC800 Control Panel (CP) - a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information.
+This panel uses graphical touchscreen with straightforward controls and reliable data communication to the PSU. - The PX300 Intelligent Battery charger 300W.

-The C44 Road Light Fuse Box - This small unit is located in the front bed box.
+- The C44+ Road Light Fuse Box - This small unit is located in the front bed box.
 The unit houses fuses for the road lighting circuits and supplies from the tow vehicle, and also has connectors for the optional alarm system and Automatic Trailer Control (ATC) unit.